-Internal Service funds are used by the Commission to account for: (1) providing of medical and life insurance benefits to employees and retirees, (2) costs associated with workers' compensation, general liability, and vehicle liability claims, and (3) costs associated with unemployment claims.
+Internal Service funds are used by the Commission to account for: (1) providing of medical and life insurance benefits to employees and retirees, (2) costs associated with workers' compensation, general liability, and vehicle liability claims, (3) costs associated with unemployment claims, and (4) wages and equipment costs associated with the Commission's print shop.
 The Internal Service funds are presented in the proprietary fund financial statements.
 Since the principal users of the Internal Service funds are the Commission's governmental activities, financial statements of internal service funds are consolidated into the governmental activities column when presented at the government-wide level.
 To the extent possible, the costs of these services are reflected in the appropriate functional activity.